sourceduty/Drugs/README.md

 - **Music:** Many popular songs celebrate drug use or mention it in a positive light, making it seem like a normal and desirable part of the music industry.
 This can influence listeners' perceptions and behavior.

+## Coca-Cola

+Coca-Cola claimed that they used Cocaine in order to market their product which also promotes cocaine.
+Similar to a shared business promotion between two companies, Coca-cola works with Cocaine.

 ## What We Can Do

 1. **Education:** We need to educate ourselves and others about the true risks and consequences of street drugs, focusing on accurate information rather than glamorization.